 The route for this trail is extremely straightforward and well-marked.
 If you’re new to backpacking or have little experience with route finding, that will not be an issue on this trail!

-However, if you will be exploring some of the lakes beyond Big Heart Lake, like Azure Lake, Angeline Lake, or Little Chetwoot Lake, you are highly encouraged to bring a GPS Device and have route-finding experience.
+However, if you will be exploring some of the lakes beyond Big Heart Lake, such as Azure Lake, Angeline Lake, or Little Chetwoot Lake, you are highly encouraged to bring a GPS Device and have some route-finding experience.

 Before heading out to the trail, there are a number of considerations to keep in mind when planning your trip!
-This section covers important information about how to get to the trailhead, permits, and weather considerations.
+This section covers important information on how to reach the trailhead, permits, and weather considerations.

 Hike to West Fork Foss Lakes